CppMicroServices/rfcs/text/0006-BundleContext-Install-API.md

 This proposal discusses an approach that could solve this problem with an API for injecting manifests into the BundleRegistry directly, without opening and reading the manifests from the bundles.

+The inspiration for this API comes from the second  [installBundles API](https://docs.osgi.org/specification/osgi.core/7.0.0/framework.api.html#org.osgi.framework.BundleContext.installBundle-String-InputStream-) in the OSGi spec which provides for a stream from which to read the bundle.

 ## Detailed design

 ### Class Diagram